apache/incubator-kie-tools/README.md

 ## Build from source

-To start building the KIE Tooling Core project, you're going to need:
+To start building the KIE Tools project, you're going to need:

 - Node `>= 16.2.0` _(To install, follow these instructions: https://nodejs.org/en/download/package-manager/)_
 - Yarn `1.22.10` _(To install, run `npm install -g yarn@1.22.10`)_